chadathid/hid-gatsby-starter-netlify-cms/src/pages/components/individual/tag.md

 # **Accessibility**

-* Use a tag to perform an action
+* Use a tag to perform an action.
-* A tag that performs an action should present the same semantics as a button to a platform's accessibility API.
 * The accessibility label for a tag ideally comes from the visible label text on the tag.
 * While multiple tags can be selected, only one can be in focus
 * If a tag can be deleted, it’s recommended to display the X delete icon.